sr99622/libonvif/README.md

 <summary>Audio Panel</summary>
 &nbsp;

-<i>Audio streams cam be analyzed to generate alarms.</i>
+<i>AAC Audio streams can be analyzed to generate alarms.</i>

 ---

 The audio panel can analyze streams in both amplitude and frequency domains.
 Note that frequency analysis requires slightly more computing power than amplitude analysis.
+Please note that only AAC encoded audio is supported at this time.

 In order for the panel to be enabled, either a camera or a file must be selected.
 If a camera is selected, the Video Alarm check box must also be selected on the Media Tab of the Camera Panel.
 If a file is selected, the Enable File check box on the Video Panel must also be selected.